WilliamsZhanghw/workflows/README.md

 - ChromeDriver (automatically handled in CI)

 ## Run
-The project is set up with GitHub Actions for continuous integration.
+The project is set up with GitHub Actions for CI(continuous integration).
 The tests will run automatically on every push and pull request to the main branch.
 #### Using Action
 Manual Workflow: Allows you to trigger a run of all tests or specific test cases (case 5 and case 6).
 - all: